licensezero/guide.licensezero.com/index.md

 ## <a id="private-licenses">Private Licenses</a>

-Users who can't meet the conditions of the License Zero public license you choose for your project can buy a private license that allows them to use your work without meeting the public license's demanding conditions.
+Users who can't meet the conditions of the License Zero public license for a project can buy a private license that allows them to use the project without meeting those conditions.
+License Zero publishes a [form private license](https://licensezero.com/licenses/private), and sells private licenses to uses on developers' behalf.

-License Zero publishes a [form private license](https://licensezero.com/licenses/private).
-The private license is based on [The Apache License, Version 2.0](https://apache.org/licenses/LICENSE-2.0), a well known, enterprise-friendly open source license, with changes that transform it into a private, proprietary license.

-The private license comes in four variants:

-1.  solo tier, for a single person
-2.  team tier, for up to 10 people
-2.  company tier, for up to 100 people
-3.  enterprise tier, for an unlimited number of people

-Each private license grants the buyer broad permission under copyright and patent law to use the software.
-Team-tier, company-tier, and enterprise-tier private licenses also allow the buyer to extend, or sublicense, that permission to their employees and independent contractors.
-Team-tier and company-tier private licenses limit the number of people the buyer can sublicense in any rolling one-year period.
-Enterprise-tier private licenses don't impose an limit.
+Each private license grants the buyer broad permission under copyright and patent law to use the software, in language a bit more like what a company legal department would expect.
+Otherwise, the legal effect is much like that of a permissive public license, except the private license applies only to the person who bought it, from the date they bought it.

-Note that the private license terms do _not_ allow buyers to sublicense their customers, or others who want to use software they build on top of your work.
-Those users will need to abide by the terms of your public license, or purchase private licenses for themselves.
-[Relicensing](#relicensing), covered below, might be an attractive option for those who want to build on your software as if it were permissively licensed.
+Private licenses give the buyer limited ability to pass their licenses on, or sublicense, others.
+Generally speaking, buyers can pass their licensees on to others if they build software with significant additional functionality with the License Zero code.
+They can pass on only the right to use the License Zero as part of the new program they've created, and to maintain it.
+They _can't_ pass on their license build different programs with the software.
+In other words, buyers can sublicense the "user" parts of their private licenses, but not the "developer" part of their private licenses.
+Other developers who want to develop new programs, commercially or as closed source, need to buy their own private licenses.

-Private licenses last forever, and cover all work that you release under the same [project identifier](#identifiers).
-But you don't promise to do any new work, or make it available under the same project identifier, by selling private licenses.
+Private licenses last forever, and cover all contributions that the developer makes with the same [project identifier](#identifiers) listed in the private license.
+Developers don't promise to do any new work, or make it available under the same project identifier, by selling private licenses.

 ## <a id="waivers">Waivers</a>